RiturajKulshresth/Online_Shopping_and_Delivery_System/README.md

 ## Installation
       Install CodeBlocks IDE - http://www.codeblocks.org/
-      All header files and the cpp file should be in the same folder Build and run the code
+      All header files and the cpp file should be in the same folder Build and run the code (If you wish to create a new database, Remove the .exe file) Or download all files and run the .exe file (If you wish to run the code on the original database)